 - Should you not complete the full programme, then you will be provided with a transcript recording the individual elements of the programme successfully completed.

 General information – Postgraduate Diploma Minor Surgery:

-Rila Institute of Health Sciences has developed a Postgraduate Diploma in Minor Surgery to be offered to students from UK and overseas.
+Rila Institute of Health Sciences has developed a Postgraduate Diploma in Minor Surgery to be offered to students from the UK and overseas.

 - The programme has been designed specifically for physicians either already employed or wishing to work in Minor Surgery.

 - The Diploma course runs over a year.
-For exact course dates and locations please check website.
+For exact course dates and locations please check the website.

 - The course integrates several components of learning.
 There are reading topics .
 Understanding of these core topics is assessed through a series of online Higher Order Thinking Questions.

 - The reading topics i.e. resource learning material, which are specifically commissioned by Rila Institute of Health Sciences, cover the essential elements in developing core knowledge and skills in Minor Surgery.

 - Workshop/lectures are held at the start of the course in the international regional centre, but usually in the UK.
 This is structured to include lectures and a one day workshop relevant to developing a sound basis for Minor Surgery.